OpenMDAO/OpenMDAO/openmdao/docs/features/building_blocks/components/ks.rst

 ***********

 KSComponent provides a way to aggregate many constraints into a single constraint.
-This is usually done for performance reasons, in particular, to reduce the calculation time needed for the total derivatives of your model, or to enable the use of options such as parallel derivatives.
+This is usually done for performance reasons, in particular, to reduce the calculation time needed for the total derivatives of your model.
 The KSComponent implements the Kreisselmeier-Steinhauser Function to aggregate constraint vector input "g" into a single scalar output 'KS'.

 The constraint vector "g" must be of the form where g<=0 satisfies the constraints.